jostrm/azure-enterprise-scale-ml/README.md

     - See image:
 ![](./esml/images/esml-s01e01-3.png)

-# Contributing to ESML?
+# Contributing to ESML AIFactory?
 This repository is a push-only mirror.
 Pull requests are ignored.
 See LICEENCE file (open source, MIT license)
 - Ping Joakim Åström for contributions / ideas.
+Speaking of:
-Speaking of: Credit to Kim Berg and Ben Kooijman for contributing! (kudos to the ESML IP calculator and Bicep for ESML Project)
+    - Credit to Kim Berg and Ben Kooijman for contributing! (kudos to the ESML IP calculator and Bicep for esml-project)
+    - Credit to Christofer Högvall for contributing! (kudos to the Powershell script, to enable Resource providers, if not exits)
+        - azure-enterprise-scale-ml\environment_setup\aifactory\bicep\esml-util\26-enable-resource-providers.ps1

 # INTRO - Is this for you: refine data?
 AutoML or manual ML?
 R&D phase?
 **Q1:I want to use Azure AutoML, with MLOps ready to be `turned ON`** , with datalake design automatically generated for me, including `BRONZE, SILVER, GOLD` concept